How to Wrap Porch Columns – A Porch Makeover

 Next, clamp the 4″ boards into place on one post.
 Check the fit of the 6″ board on the open side.
 Your 6″ board will most likely be too big for the post.
 So measure the overhang, mine was 3/8″ which is the same size as the panel I used on the other parts of the porch.

-Place these spacer pieces against one side of the post, remember the 4″ boards are already clamped into place.
-So unclamp the top clamp and insert one piece then reclamp.
+Place these spacer pieces against one side of the post – remember the 4″ boards are already clamped into place.
+Unclamp the top clamp and insert one piece; then, reclamp.
 Unclamp the bottom and place the other 4 pieces.

-TIP: Measure the board before so you have the center of the board to make sure a piece is placed there.
+TIP: Locate the center of the board before you start so you can make sure a piece is placed there.

-Make sure the 4″ boards are flush at the top of the post then nail into place with the 2-3/8″ nails.
-Make sure the nail is placed wherever a 3/8″ spacer piece is placed.
+Make sure the 4″ boards are flush at the top of the post before nailing into place with the 2-3/8″ nails.
+Also, check that the nails are placed wherever a 3/8″ spacer piece is placed.

-After clamp the 6″ board, making sure they are flush at the top then nail them into place.
+After, clamp the 6″ boards, making sure they are flush at the top; then, nail them into place.
 Do this for all posts.

-TIP: Remember the metal base that is holding the post into place.
-Do not put a nail there.
+TIP: Remember to avoid nailing into the metal base that is holding the post into place.
 It’s a good idea to make sure where it is!

-Now it’s time to add a trim piece to the bottom of the wrapped post, let’s call this the baseboard.
-The baseboard will be from the 6″ trim board.
+Now it’s time to add a trim piece to the bottom of the wrapped post – let’s call this the baseboard.
+The baseboard will be cut from the 6″ trim board.
 For one post, cut a piece for the left and right of the post (it will be about 5″).

-Before placing these pieces, grab a 1/4″ or 3/8″ pieces of scrap board.
-This board will be used to make the baseboard not sit directly on the concrete.
-I decided to use 3/8″ because it’s what I had on hand!
+Before placing these pieces, grab a 1/4″ or 3/8″ piece of scrap board.
+This scrap board will be used to prevent the baseboard from sitting directly on the concrete.
+I decided to use 3/8″ because it’s what I had on hand.

-To help you see the process of wrapping the porch columns, I also videoed me installing the trim to the post.
+To help you see the process of wrapping the porch columns, I also made a video of me installing the trim to the post.